convisoappsec/conviso-docs/docs/integrations/codefresh.md

     working_directory: "/codefresh/volume/${{CF_REPO_NAME}}"
 ```

 Notice that we didn't provide any option to the command ```flow sast run``` at the above pipeline.
-In this case, the default behavior is to perform the analysis of the entire repository.
+In this case, the default behavior is to perform the project of the entire repository.
 This is because the default values used for the ```--start-commit``` and ```--end-commit``` options use first commit and current commit (HEAD), respectively.

 Alternatively, we can specify the diff range manually.
 In the example presented below, we scan between the current commit and the immediately previous one, at the current branch.